pythoro/fastwire/README.md

 # fastwire

 Fastwire is a simple package to facilitate communication between objects.
+It provides similar functionality to several other packages, such as *blinker*, *wires*, and *wired*.
+It's intended to be smaller and light weight.
-It provides similar functionality to Blinker, but uses some newer Python features.
-It uses an Inversion-of-Control and Dependency injection to help keep code simple.
+It uses an Inversion-of-Control and dependency injection to help keep code simple.

 ## Basic usage